Pauyy/lumment/README.md

 # Setup
 clone or download (and unzip) this repository
-install lua (easiest way is to download [precompiled](https://luabinaries.sourceforge.net/) binaries
+install lua  5.1.5 (not tested on other versions)

 # Usage
 to scan an entire tree use